HiveSpaceTeam/.github/profile/README.md

 The frontend is built using Vue.js and Vite for a fast and modern development experience.

 ### Backend
-The backend project is hosted in [﻿this repo](https://github.com/HiveSpaceTeam/hivespace.backend), include 3 projects corresponding to 3 layered:
+The backend project is hosted in [this repo](https://github.com/HiveSpaceTeam/hivespace.backend), include 3 projects corresponding to 3 layered:

 1. **Application Layer:** Handles user interactions and orchestrates business logic.
 2. **Domain Layer:** Contains core business logic and domain models.